mjthecoder65/mjthecoder65/README.md

 - 🔭 I’m currently working as a backend Engineer at VegaX.
 - 👯 Wanna collaborate on some project, hit me up any time.
 - 👨🏽‍💻 Passionate about problem solving.
-- 💬 Ask me if you have any questions.
-- 👩🏽‍🏫 Teaching is in my veins.
 - 📫 How to reach me: michael53161@gmail.com